AdobeDocs/campaign.en/help/common/delivery/using/design-and-personalize.md

 To be accessible from the outside, the images used in emails and public resources linked to campaigns must be present on an externally accessible server.

 * You can check if the instance configuration enables public resource management.
-[Learn more](../../../v7/installation/using/deploying-an-instance.md#managing-public-resources)

 * From the delivery wizard, you can import an HTML page containing images or insert images directly using the HTML editor via the **[!UICONTROL Image]** icon.
-[Learn more](defining-the-email-content.md#adding-images)
+[Learn more](email/defining-the-email-content.md#adding-images)

 * If images are not displayed, check that the images are available on the server.
 To do this, click the Source tab from your delivery.
 Find your images and copy-paste each image's URL in a web browser.
 If the images are not displayed, contact your IT administrator or the third-party vendor providing your delivery content.